A photograph of a person sitting on a couch in jeans and a white long sleeve, clutching at their lower side with both hands.

 Q: Can ovarian cysts be a sign of cancer?

-Most ovarian cysts are benign and are not caused by cancer.
-“And benign cysts don’t increase the risk of cancer,” said Christine Chu, MD, a gynecologic oncologist at Fox Chase Cancer Center.
+Most ovarian cysts are benign, meaning that they are not caused by cancer.
+Benign ovarian cysts don't increase the risk of cancer, either.

 It’s rare for cancer to be the cause of an ovarian cyst in premenopausal women.
 Cysts on or around the ovary are somewhat more likely to be cancerous in postmenopausal women.